 Wolfgang Drechsler’s areas of interest include Non-Western PA, especially Confucian and Buddhist; PA, Technology, and Innovation; and Public Management Reform generally; as well as e-Governance, Municipal Autonomy, and Academic Administration.
 He also has an active interest in Political Philosophy and Economic Theory.
 His regional foci are Southeast and East Asia and Central and Eastern Europe.
 His book on Innovation Bureaucracy (with Rainer Kattel and Erkki Karo) will be published by Yale University Press in 2018.

 Contact: wolfgang dot drechsler at ttu dot ee

-Rainer Kattel is currently visiting professor at the UCL Institute for Innovation and Public Purpose and Estonian Academy of Sciences research professor at Ragnar Nurkse Department of Innovation and Governance.
+Rainer Kattel is professor of innovation and public governance at Institute for Innovation and Public Purpose, UCL, and research professor at Ragnar Nurkse Department of Innovation and Governance.
 He received his education from University of Tartu, Estonia, and University of Marburg, Germany, studying philosophy, political philosophy, classics and public administration.

 He led the Department for ten years.
 He has served on various public policy commissions, including Estonian Research Council and European Science Foundation.
 He has worked as an expert for the OECD, UNDP, and the European Commission.
 Currently, he leads Estonian Government’s Gender Equality Council, and is a member of governing boards at Tallinn University of Technology and Estonian Academy of Arts.